Categories: Beverage

 As time passes and it cools in your boba drink, the mochi will naturally thicken up and become pleasantly chewy.

-At this point, you can break it up and keep sipping it through the straw, or you can try grabbing a spoon and eating up the mochi (my preferred method)!
+With that said, when the mochi thickens you can break it up and keep sipping it through the straw, or you can try grabbing a spoon and eating up the mochi!

 Does Drinkable Mochi Taste Good?